 Drosera affinis

 Drosera affinis is a subtropical sundew from South Africa.
-It resembles Drosera nidiformis in its youth, and eventually forms a stalk, resembling Drosera madagascariensis.
-Drosera affinis is a very easy sundew to grow- it can be given the same conditions as D. capensis.
+In its youth, this species resembles Drosera nidiformis, but as it matures, D. affinis eventually forms a unique, slender stem over time.
+Drosera affinis is a very easy sundew to grow, requiring very little attention and adaptable to a broad temperature range.
+D. affinis can therefore be given the same conditions as D. capensis.
 Although it used to be fairly rare, Drosera affinis is now becoming much more populous in collections due to its general ease of growth and fairly large seed production.
+For a youtube video of this species, click here.

-An aerial view of D. affinis 'Namibia' growing next to D. venusta and D. collinsiae in a 7" pot
+Above: An overhead view of D. affinis growing next to D. venusta in a 7" pot.

 Media